djplaner/blog/docs/2012/07/15/is-there-a-link-between-managerialisation-and-learning-analytics/index.md

----
+﻿---
 categories:
 - elearning
 - learninganalytics-elearning
-date: 2012-07-15 13:33:24+10:00
-next:
-  text: Starting the re-design of EDC3100
-  url: /blog/2012/07/20/starting-the-re-design-of-edc3100/
-previous:
-  text: Redesigning the weekly ramble
-  url: /blog/2012/07/15/redesigning-the-weekly-ramble/
-title: Is there a link between managerialisation and learning analytics?
-type: post
-template: blog-post.html
 comments:
 - approved: '1'
   author: beerc
   author_email: c.beer@cqu.edu.au
   author_ip: 118.208.39.18
   author_url: null
-      content: 'I also suspect that Australian universities are among the most "managerialised" institutions and this has lead to a (perhaps) unhealthy focus on performance indicators and metrics.
+  content: 'I also suspect that Australian universities are among the most "managerialised"
+    institutions and this has lead to a (perhaps) unhealthy focus on performance indicators and metrics.
 Being a "glass half full" person I would say that analytics can capitalize on this situation in a number of ways.

     Namely:

     * Analytics appeals to the managerial mindset as it provides indicators of what is transpiring within online learning environments.
 Yes, there are some bad elements to this such as assumptions of causality etcetera that will need to be closely watched but it could also make it easier to implement analytics based projects through its attraction to management.

     * Analytics can potentially provide "coalface" academics with contextual knowledge that can be used to promote improved practices.

     * Perhaps a spinoff effect is that analytics can be used to provide management with a better understanding of the complexity within online learning environments.
     So while we have spoken at length about how analytics can contribute to "coalface" L&amp;T change, perhaps there is an opportunity to contribute to managerialistic mindset change?'
   date: '2012-07-21 08:56:38'
   date_gmt: '2012-07-20 22:56:38'
   id: '400'
   parent: '0'
   type: comment
   user_id: '0'

-pingbacks:
+date: 2012-07-15 03:33:24
+next:
+  text: Starting the re-design of EDC3100
+  url: /blog/2012/07/20/starting-the-re-design-of-edc3100/
-    []
+pingbacks: []
+previous:
+  text: Redesigning the weekly ramble
+  url: /blog/2012/07/15/redesigning-the-weekly-ramble/
+template: blog-post.html
+title: Is there a link between managerialisation and learning analytics?
+type: post
 ---
 Another task for today is to put some finishing touches on an application for [an OLT grant](http://www.olt.gov.au/grantsandprojects) around learning analytics.
 The project - some early [thinking shown here](/blog/2012/05/31/learning-analytics-engaging-with-and-changing-learning-and-teaching/) - is coming together nicely, but could always be better.
 Some good feedback from [Rob Phillips](http://www.tlc.murdoch.edu.au/staff/phillips/homepage.html) reminded me about what the [Horizon Report for Australian Tertiary Education](http://www.nmc.org/publications/2012-technology-outlook-au) (Johnson et al, 2012, p.
 1) has to say about analytics in Oz higher ed